Articles in Famous Felines are written by

 The library and its patrons were hoping that Dewey, their cat with the huge personality, might be around for a bit longer and perhaps reach the age of 20, but it was not to be.
 He had his 'official' nineteenth birthday a grand age for a cat on 18 November 2006; but shortly afterwards started behaving in an uncharacteristic way by hiding away.
 An X-ray showed that he had a stomach tumour.
 Added to his other ailments and bearing in mind that his quality of life seemed much diminished and he was likely to be in pain, it was felt kinder to let him go.
 It fell to his greatest pal, Vicki, to make that last sad journey to the vet's with him on 29 November 2006.
 'It was heart-wrenching,' Myron remembers.
 'I called all the staff and they came out to say goodbye; it was one of the most difficult things I have ever done, but I knew I had to do it because he was suffering and I'd never let him be in pain.'
 His obituary appeared in hundreds of newspapers; the following link is to a local one.

 We understand that Dewey was cremated, and his ashes buried in front of the library.
 A granite memorial stone (left) marks the spot and commemorates his life, with the inscription, In Loving Memory of Dewey Readmore Books: World-Famous Library Cat.
+(Unfortunately his birth date on the memorial is incorrect and should read '1987', not '1985'.)
 Meanwhile a bronze sculpture of Dewey, by Heather Beary, was created for Spencer Library (right): there are many more photos of it here.

 The Gathering monument